-The Microsoft SQL Server input component reads data from a Microsoft SQL Server data source.
-When you need to synchronize data from a Microsoft SQL Server data source to other data sources, you must first configure the Microsoft SQL Server input component to read the data source, and then configure the target data source for data synchronization.
-This topic describes how to configure a Microsoft SQL Server input component.
+The Microsoft SQL Server input component retrieves data from a Microsoft SQL Server data source.
+To sync data from a Microsoft SQL Server data source to another data source, first configure the Microsoft SQL Server input component to read from the source.
+Then configure the destination data source for the sync.
+This topic describes how to configure the Microsoft SQL Server input component.

 Prerequisites

-A Microsoft SQL Server data source is created.
-For more information, see Create a Microsoft SQL Server data source.
+You have created a Microsoft SQL Server data source.
+For more information, see Create a Microsoft SQL Server Data Source.

-The account used to configure the Microsoft SQL Server input component properties has read-through permission for the data source.
-If you do not have the permission, you need to request the data source permission.
-For more information, see Request, renew, and return data source permissions.
+The account used to configure the Microsoft SQL Server input component must have sync-read permission on the data source.
+If you do not have this permission, request it.
+For more information, see Request, Renew, or Release Data Source Permissions.

 Procedure

-In the left-side navigation pane, click Batch Pipeline.
-In the Batch Pipeline list, click the offline pipeline that you want to develop to open its configuration page.
+In the left navigation pane, click Batch Pipeline.
+In the Batch Pipeline list, click the offline pipeline that you want to develop.
+The offline pipeline configuration page opens.

-In the left-side navigation pane of the Component Library panel, select Inputs.
-Find the Microsoft SQL Server component in the input component list on the right, and drag it to the canvas.
+In the left navigation pane of the Component Library panel, click Input.
+In the input component list on the right, locate the Microsoft SQL Server component and drag it onto the canvas.

 Parameter